FIREFIGHTER 1 PROGRAM

 Your doctor will need the NFPA 1582 Standards booklet and the medical form to complete your medical examination.
 You can purchase the National Fire Protection Agency, 1582 Standards (NFPA 1582) booklet from the Firefighter Bookstore and obtain the medical exam form from the Fire Technology Office.
-A list of providers is listed in that packet.
+A list of providers is included in that packet.

-In addition to a completed medical exam form, you must provide the Fire Technology Office with a signed statement from a licensed Physician stating you meet the standards of NFPA 1582.
-Turn in a copy of the first page of your medical report form which includes the doctor's approval and signature.
+In addition to a completed medical exam form, you must provide the Fire Technology Office with a signed statement from a licensed physician stating you meet the standards of NFPA 1582.
+Turn in a copy of the front page of your medical report form which has the doctor's approval and signature.
 Keep the original for yourself.
 The medical examination is comprehensive because it is very similar to the exams fire departments use to screen new employees.
 The medical exam will let you know if you meet minimum medical hiring standards.
 This medical is valid for two years from the first examination date.